 Additionally, to ensure the validity of your prenuptial agreement, you must not include anything that may render it unenforceable.
 For example, you must never include anything child-related, such as child custody or child support.
 Even if the rest of the items in your agreement are legal, including anything illegal may make the entire agreement invalid.
 Child-related matters are determined by the courts and are based on the best interests of the child, which is why such items must not be included in this document.
 An experienced family law attorney will advise you on other items that you should include and other items that do not have a place in a prenuptial agreement.

 Speak to a Knowledgeable Family Law Attorney About Your Prenuptial Agreement Today!

 If you are planning to get married and decided to create a prenuptial agreement, it is crucial to hire a knowledgeable family law attorney to assist you with this task.
 At Law Office of Alexandra White, PC, our family law team will provide the guidance you need to create an effective prenuptial agreement that will protect your interests in the event of a divorce.

-Call our law office today at (303) 647-4245 to request an initial consultation with one of our experienced attorneys.
+Call our law office today at (303) 647-4245 to request an initial free consultation with one of our experienced attorneys.